sallyom/locallm/whisper-playground/README.md

 ffmpeg -i <input.mp3> -ar 16000 -ac 1 -c:a pcm_s16le <output.wav>
 ```

-The environment variable `AUDIO_FILE` can be passed to override the default `/app/jfk.wav` file within the whisper image.
+The environment variable `AUDIO_FILE`, can be passed with your own audio file to override the default `/app/jfk.wav` file within the whisper image.

 ### Deploy Model

 Deploy the LLM and volume mount the model of choice.
-Here we are mounting the `ggml-small.bin` modedl downloaded above.
+Here, we are mounting the `ggml-small.bin` model as downloaded from above.

-To test with the included `/app/jfk.wav` audio file:
+To test with the default `/app/jfk.wav` audio file included in the image:

 ```bash
 podman run --rm -it \